Quick answer

 What to do next

-Use the finding to decide whether the right move is monitor, scope deeper, negotiate, or get repair quotes now.
+Use the finding to decide whether the right move is monitor, clarify with better footage, negotiate, or get repair quotes now.

 Defect interpretation lens